almostearthling/when-command/support/docs/install.md

 ## Linux

-These steps can be followed on recent Linux distributions that derive from Debian, using a terminal:
+These steps can be followed on recent Linux distributions that derive from Debian such as Ubuntu and Mint, using a terminal:

 1. install, as root or via _sudo_, the common requirements: